 Hyaluronic acid (HA) is an ideal, natural lubricant that is present everywhere in the body, such as in the joints, connective tissues, and skin.
 HA is also highly hydrophilic, meaning water molecules are very attracted to it.
-In addition to being very hydrating, HA also helps to heal the ocular surface1 and is found in other medical applications such as wound healing and skin repair.
 An eye drop that contains superior quality HA with a high molecular weight will have fluid properties that more closely mimic natural tears such as high viscosity, elasticity, and shear-thinning properties.

 Glycerin is a lubricant that acts as a demulcent and an osmoprotectant.
 As a demulcent, glycerin forms a soothing film over a mucous membrane to relieve minor pain and inflammation.
 As an osmoprotectant in eye drops, glycerin increases the volume of tears and decreases the salt concentration of the tear film, both of which help to prevent damage to the ocular surface.

 Preservatives can be toxic for the eyes.
 Unfortunately, preservatives are used in many formulations that are intended for the eyes, with benzalkonium chloride (BAK) being used in approximately 70% of ophthalmic formulations.1 BAK exposure can cause damage to the conjunctival and corneal epithelial cells in as little as seven days, resulting in signs and symptoms of ocular surface disease (OSD).2

 Choosing to use a preservative-free eye drop avoids the potential cytotoxic damage to the eyes that is associated with preserved formulations while gaining the benefits of protecting, supplementing, and enhancing the ocular surface and tear film.

 - May Improve Vision